-This live online creative writing class for elementary and middle school students is based on Debra Bell’s Writers in Residence, volume 1.
+This 32 week, live online creative writing class for elementary and middle school students is based on Debra Bell’s Writers in Residence, Volume 1.
 Beginning writers learn to “keep their readers reading!”
 That’s the number one goal of writing.
 Through creative, low-stress, personally meaningful writing assignments, students will discover and develop their own voices on paper, while engaging their readers from beginning to end.

-Based on Debra Bell’s curriculum, Writers in Residence vol. 1 Apprentice, students learn to build strong, descriptive sentences and clear, focused paragraphs, constructing them into interesting and informative 5-paragraph essays and fantastical short stories by the end of the year.
+Based on Debra Bell’s curriculum, Writers in Residence Volume 1, Apprentice, students learn to build strong, descriptive sentences and clear, focused paragraphs, constructing them into interesting and informative 5-paragraph essays and fantastical short stories.
 The variety of writing assignments and genres are what make this course so rewarding for the students.
 They can start this course never having written more than a paragraph and will finish this course having written creative stories, an essay, and biographies.

 Homework is given each week after class, with assignments to be turned in the evening before the next class.
 Students can expect feedback on their work by Friday evening, the week it is turned in (Monday, for larger assignments).
 Final grades are based on class participation, weekly homework assignments, and major projects.
 I will send out a mid-year evaluation and end of year evaluation with additional parent communication as needed.